 Our goal is to advance research to understand the best strategies for providing opportunities for people with complete or partial paralysis due to spinal cord dysfunction to participate in exercise and physical activity.
 The aim of this study is to examine physical activity and health outcomes in people with spinal cord injury (SCI) resulting in complete or partial paralysis.
 We plan to elucidate the best approaches to providing opportunities for people with SCI in and around Vancouver to participate in exercise and physical activity.
 We will also investigate whether increasing physical activity and exercise leads to benefits in different aspects of your physical function, fitness and quality of life.

-If you are interested in joining PARC, please check out the Getting Started in PARC webpage for more information.
-You can also contact us at email@example.com or call us at 604-675-8814 for more information or to sign up to use the facility.
+If you are interested in joining PARC, please check out Getting Started in PARC.
+You can also contact us at email@example.com or call us at 604-675-8814 for more information.
+Please also see our FAQ page.

 PARC is generously supported by Canada Foundation for Innovation, BC Knowledge Development Fund, Rick Hansen Foundation, UBC Kinesiology, UBC Medicine, Vancouver Coastal Health Research Institute, Spinal Cord Injury BC, and HAL Industries, and a Spinal Chord Community Research Grant.